gustavo8000br/happy/README.md

     BACKEND_PORT=3333
     ```

-- Executar no terminal, na pasta raiz do projeto:
+- Execute no terminal, na pasta raiz do projeto:

 ```bash
 yarn # Para instalar as dependencias do projeto